techidaily/site-ai-video-translation/source/_posts/new-a-complete-guide-of-top-7-video-language-translators.md

 ![Flixier](https://images.wondershare.com/virbo/article/top-9-choices-for-video-auto-translate-2.jpg)

-[Flixier](https://flixier.com/tools/subtitle-translator)is one of the biggest **auto translate Youtube apps** in the online space right now.
+[Flixier](https://flixier.com/tools/subtitle-translator) is one of the biggest **auto translate Youtube apps** in the online space right now.
 Why?
 Because creators are using it online to boost the engagement of their YouTube channels.
 Captions are shown to increase engagement by up to 12%, and once you factor in the translations, you get an even unique result.
 Now, you can reach a wider audience by translating subtitles using a service like Flixier.

 Flixier lets you translate, edit, and generate subtitles in your web browser.
 That’s right!
 You don’t need to have the app on your device to use it.